-As Morgan & Mallet International specialises in placing household staff, we would like to provide some tips that may help you make your process of adaptation to a new household stress-free:
+Morgan & Mallet International would like to share some tips that would help you settle into a new household easier: